 One recent CDMS paper used machine learning to teach the computer to recognize the differences between signal and background and remove background events from data taken using the detectors currently operating at Soudan.
 A second paper developed a sophisticated model of the expected backgrounds in CDMS-II, an earlier version of the CDMS experiment, and performed a likelihood analysis to look for dark matter.
 Both analyses concluded that what was seen in the detectors was consistent with the expected backgrounds.

 This figure shows dark matter mass and cross section, the two main characteristics of interest to experiments like CDMS, focusing on the low-mass region.
 The mass of the dark matter particle is on the x-axis (in these units, 1 GeV/c^2 is about the mass of one proton).
 The cross section, which measures how often dark matter interacts with normal matter, is on the y-axis.
 Larger cross sections indicate more frequent interactions.
 The solid black line and the dashed maroon line show the recent CDMS results.
 Since both these results were consistent with the expected backgrounds, we set limits which rule out the existence of dark matter particles with certain characteristics.
 In this plot, everything above a given line is excluded at the 90% confidence level by that experiment.
 This means that, if we performed ten identical experiments, we expect that nine of them would see evidence of a dark matter particle with a given mass and cross section if such a particle existed.
-We acknowledge the possibility that our real experiment could be the one out of ten that did not see dark matter by quoting the confidence level.
+We acknowledge the possibility that our real experiment could be the one out of ten that did not see dark matter by quoting the confidence level (as is the standard statistical procedure in physics).
 For dark matter particles with mass and cross section further above and to the right of the curve, there’s an even smaller chance that our experiment would not find them.

 Compare these exclusion limits with the closed contours, which show the characteristics of dark matter particles that would be consistent with the possible signals seen by other experiments.
 Under the simplest dark matter models, the new CDMS results (along with the LUX result in green) exclude the earlier possible dark matter signals with high confidence.
 However, it may be possible to reduce the tension between experiments by changing the assumptions that go into calculating the exclusion limits.
 Since we know next to nothing about how dark matter interacts, it’s possible that some experiments may be more sensitive due to the different properties of the target elements they use.
 This is why it’s important to use several different targets in the search for dark matter.